 - United States Citizenship and Immigration Services (USCIS): The federal agency that oversees lawful immigration of foreign nationals who are temporarily or permanently settling in the U.S. See also INS. - Unsubsidized Employment: Employment for which a W-2 agency provides no subsidy to the employer, including self-employment and entrepreneurship.
-There are two placement types under this definition: Case Management Follow-up (CMF) and Case Management Underemployed (CMU)
+There are three placement types under this definition: Case Management Follow-up (CMF), Case Management Follow-up Plus (CMF+), and Case Management Underemployed (CMU)